 - Accepting a settlement before you know the full extent of your injuries.

 The reassurance from Digger and his staff gave me that renewed hope that it’s going to be okay down the road.Client

 Contact Our Experienced Lafayette Car Accident Lawyers

-A Lafayette car accident lawyer from Laborde Earles Law Firm can help you avoid these mistakes and pursue the highest possible compensation.
-Our attorneys have more than 100 years of combined experience practicing personal injury law.
-Call 800-522-6733 to schedule a free consultation.
+A Lafayette car accident lawyer from Laborde Earles Injury Lawyers can help you avoid these mistakes and pursue the highest possible compensation.
+Our attorneys have more than 350 years of combined experience practicing personal injury law.
+Call the Lafayette personal injury lawyers at the Law Offices of Laborde Earles for a free consultation.